 6.2.7 - Supplying you with emails that you have opted into (you may unsubscribe or opt-out at any time by selecting the opt out option on any emails we send you;

 6.2.9 – Analysing your use of Our Site and gathering feedback to enable Us to continually improve Our Site and your user experience;

-6.3 - With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email, telephone, device/text message with information, news and offers on Our services.
-We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+6.3 – With your permission and/or where permitted by law, we may also use your data for marketing purposes which may include contacting you by email, telephone, device/text message with information, news and offers on our services.
+We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that we fully protect your rights and comply with our obligations under the applicable UK data protection laws.

 6.6 - We do not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Data will therefore be retained for the following periods (or its retention will be determined on the following bases):

 6.6.1 - We keep your personal data for no longer than reasonably necessary for a period of 6 years in order to meet legal requirements.
 Examples include: in case of any legal claims/complaints; for safeguarding purposes etc.